canonical/sylva-elements_diskimage-builder/security/cosign.md

 export GITLAB_TOKEN=glpat-Z7Dj....
 ```

-Then generate the cosign key pair with the Gitlab provider:
+Then generate the cosign key pair with the GitLab provider:

 ```shell
 $ cosign generate-key-pair gitlab://43786055